exercism/julia/concepts/concurrency-and-parallelism/about.md

 16
 ```

-Creating larger numbers of threads is not forbidden, but probably not useful.
+Creating larger numbers of threads is not forbidden, but probably not useful: matching thread numbers to the available hardware is preferred.

 Unlike lightweight tasks, threads are an operating system resource, and context-switching between them has a significant overhead.